 - Maintain communication: Send frequent updates to families through email blasts and texts.
 Include information about school events and activities — and even invite them to the events directly.
 You can also send photos and videos highlighting student life to keep the positive image of the school at the front of their minds.

-- Host informational meetings: Coordinate informational days where parents can get to know the faculty and ask questions about academic programs, extracurricular activities and admissions.
-Also, consider pairing prospective parents with parents who are currently enrolling their child to reinforce the school’s best qualities.
+- Host informational meetings: Coordinate informational days where parents can get to know the faculty and ask questions about academic programs, extracurricular activities, and admissions.
+Also, consider pairing prospective parents with parents currently enrolling their children to reinforce the school’s best qualities.

 - Conduct tours: Invite families to on-site tours during class hours so they can get a full view of the school experience.

 - Make applying easy: Make the application process easy for families by providing them with an easy-to-use online platform that shows them all the steps they need to finish before they complete their application.

 - Provide various payment plans: Allow for flexible tuition payment plan options so parents can pay in the way that works for them.